 On the other hand, implants restore everything from the root to the tooth's crown and never the cavity.
 To get implants, we need to perform surgery.
 However, it is much less invasive than extractions.
 To make implant placement successful, we need to be less intrusive or very kind to the bone when placing implants.
 We must push the root against the bone to loosen it and remove the tooth.
 So it is very invasive to the bone.

 If we apply too much pressure or heat, the implant will not integrate with the bone, so we must be cautious and gentle to the bone when placing the implants.
 Thus, after surgery, there would be much less swelling or pain than an extraction.
 Yes, it is the most expensive option, and the treatment takes longer.
 However, most insurances pay for implant crowns, and some even pay for implant surgery, so the cost difference between bridges and implants is not as much anymore.
 By the way, do you know why more and more insurance companies started to pay for implants?

 If you choose implants over bridges, insurance companies pay much less over time.
 Insurance companies need to pay more if you decide on bridges because of more re-treatments.
 Insurance companies have all the statistics and data that last longer.
 And we agree from our past 30 years of experience that implants last much longer.

 So, How much does a dental implant cost for one tooth?

 Dr. Shimizu is an accredited member of the American Academy of Cosmetic Dentistry.
-There are 417 dental professionals worldwide (Only six in Houston area) as of 2021 who have achieved this prestigious honor.
+There are 419 dental professionals worldwide (Only four in Houston) as of 2022 who have achieved this prestigious honor.